Pratt & Whitney JT9D: Design

 The JT9D introduced advanced technologies in structures, aerodynamics, and materials, which included titanium alloys and nickel alloys, to improve fuel efficiency and reliability compared to the Pratt & Whitney JT3D earlier turbofan.

 The engine featured a single-stage fan, a three-stage low-pressure compressor, and an eleven-stage high-pressure compressor coupled to a two-stage high-pressure turbine and four-stage low-pressure turbine.
 The JT9D-3, the earliest certified version of the engine, weighed 8470 lb and produced 43500 lbf thrust.

 Pratt & Whitney faced difficulties with the JT9D design during the Boeing 747 test program.
 Engine failures during the flight test program resulted in thirty aircraft being parked outside the factory with concrete blocks hanging from the pylons, awaiting redesigned engines.

 Boeing and Pratt & Whitney worked together in 1969 to solve the problem.
 The trouble was traced to ovalization, in which stresses during takeoff caused the engine casing to deform into an oval shape resulting in rubbing of high-pressure turbine blade tips.
 This was solved by strengthening the engine casing and adding yoke-shaped thrust links.

 JT9D engines powering USAF Boeing E-4A airborne command posts were designated F105.

+In 1973, NAVSEA selected the JT9D-70 for use as a high efficiency gas turbine in the 30,000 hp to 50,000 hp class, installing its compressor into the pre-existing FT4 marine gas turbine to create the FT9.
+The engine had been recommended for provisional acceptance in June 1980, with full acceptance pending for ship-specific installation.
+The engine was selected by the Navy for use in Rohr Marine's 3,000 ton Surface Effect Ship, and one was to be installed aboard the vessel GTS Asiafreighter.